 Video version of this article with extra commentary:

 In 2016, I paid over $30,000 to get the mentorship to be an apartment operator/investor.
-What I learned in the process was that I did not need to be a General Partner and that I had enough income and net worth to invest as a Passive investor (LP).
+What I learned in the process was that I did not need to be a General Partner because I had enough income and net worth to invest as a Passive investor (LP).
+After doing turnkey single-family homes from 2009 for 7 years I was ready to graduate to bigger deals as a passive investor.

 Webinar – What are Syndications/Private Placements? – https://youtu.be/n_qsZHBOCS4